rudiedirkx/db_generic/README.md

 * Implement replaceholders (fixed num_args) with `?` in `update`, `select`, `count` etc
 * Replace MySQL with MySQLi and SQLite with SQLite3 (and PDO only)
-* Enforce UTF-8 on connect, always
+* Enforce UTF-8 on connect, always (encoding, charset, names whatever it's called in SQLite)
+* All arrays: all conditions, updates, etc
+* Cool conditions and updates: array('a' => 'b', 'x > 2') like in ROW